paulocymbaum/paulocymbaum/README.md

   - Implemented a **Smart LLM Routing System** that automatically routes errors to different models based on complexity.
   - Integrated full CI/CD with automated quality testing of generated responses.

-- **Backend Ops & Migration CLI (TypeScript):** Built a production-ready CLI to manage Supabase backend deliverables.
+- **Backend Ops & Migration CLI (TypeScript):**

+Built a production-ready CLI to manage Supabase backend deliverables.
 It automates the generation, serialization, and execution of migration scripts for Edge Functions, RLS policies, and Cron Jobs.

-- **Frontend CI/CD Pipeline (Bash/GitHub Actions):** Established complete deployment flows for the Flutter webapp on Vercel, managing Dev, Staging, and Production environments to ensure robustness and agility.
+- **Frontend CI/CD Pipeline (Bash/GitHub Actions):**

+Established complete deployment flows for the Flutter webapp on Vercel, managing Dev, Staging, and Production environments to ensure robustness and agility with Bash and Github Actions.

 ### 💻 Frontend Developer @ Fourmakers
 *Focusing on B2B multi-tenant integrations and team efficiency.*